evie404/hugo-blog/content/posts/the-dual-reality-of-overwatch-and-its-misogynic-developer-activision-blizzard.md

 ---
-title: "Overwatch's Thriving Inclusive Community vs. Its Misogynic Developer Activision Blizzard"
+title: "The Dual Reality of Overwatch and its Misogynic Developer Activision Blizzard"
 date: 2021-07-22T07:24:55-07:00
 draft: false
 ---